 We didn’t have much time in Salta, just a day and a half before heading off into the wilds of the Argentinian North West in search of ancient history, adobe churches nestling in colonial villages, high altitude salt flats and some of the highest vineyards in the world.
 Even in the short time we had, Salta revealed itself as a relaxed, hospitable and beautiful city with a seductive charm.
-Definitely one to go on the list for a second, much longer visit.
+Definitely one to go on the list for a second, longer visit.

 There is a reason Salta is known as Salta la Linda (Salta the Fair).
 It is a city full of lovely plazas and colonial architecture, has beautiful churches to explore, great food and a relaxed but lively vibe.
 It also has some excellent museums to provide a dose of much needed culture.
 The fabulous Museo de Arqueologia de Alta Montana, which houses the extraordinary Llullaillaco Children, three mummified Inca children from one of the most important archeological finds in Argentina, is a must see if you’re in Salta.